Connecticut State Representative Brenda Kupchick (right) speaks at Voices for Animals Day.

 Stacey Doan of Protectors of Animals, Inc., Maya, a Chow Chow up for adoption, and Rep. Brenda Kupchick welcome a group of seventh and eighth graders from Cesar A. Batalla School in Bridgeport to Connecticut Voices for Animals Day.

-Want to stay up-to-date on the latest ASPCA Pet of the Week?
+Want to stay up-to-date on all events?

 Sign up to receive our weekly newsletter, ASPCA News Alert - you'll receive important updates on what's going on and how you can make an impact to save animals' lives!